aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 ![](./unicorn01.jpg)

 He makes a clear division between **Specialists** (experts in one field over others), **Generalists** (experts in more than one field) and **Compartmentalists** (having expertise in only one area).
 He argues that neglecting the possibility of expanding your boundaries and falling into the compartmentalist category is a career-limiting decision.
 Plus it’s no fun.

+Today’s way of things calls for a new kind of Web designer.
+A *Jack-of-All-Trades, master of none*.
+Startups are looking for the kind of folk that can follow the process end to end.
+Big enterprises for a more flexible worker that can move swiftly between the many aspects of a project, without hiding behind the barriers of their specialty.